BrandonHe/sdl_android_guides/docs/Getting Started/index.md

 }
 ```
 !!!
 MUST
-The local extension of the com.smartdevicelink.transport.SdlRouterService must be named SdlRouterService.
+The local extension of the `com.smartdevicelink.transport.SdlRouterService` must be named `SdlRouterService`.
 !!!

 If you created the service using the Android Studio template then the service should have been added to your `AndroidManifest.xml` otherwise the service needs to be added in the manifest.
 Once added, the service needs to be defined like below: